bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/compiletime/index.md

     label: '`StaticJsonBuffer` is a class from ArduinoJson 5'
     summary: Error says "`StaticJsonBuffer` is a class from ArduinoJson 5"
     page: class-from-arduinojson5/index.md
-    regex: "'StaticJsonBuffer' is not a member of ArduinoJson 5"
+    regex: StaticJsonBuffer is a class from ArduinoJson 5

   struct-has-no-member-named-read:
     label: "`struct Xxx` has no member named `read`"